Great Chinese Famine: Reforms and reflections

 Researchers outside China have argued that the massive institutional and policy changes which accompanied the Great Leap Forward were the key factors in the famine, or at least worsened nature-induced disasters.
 In particular, Nobel laureate Amartya Sen puts this famine in a global context, arguing that lack of democracy is the major culprit: "Indeed, no substantial famine has ever occurred in a democratic country—no matter how poor."
 He adds that it is "hard to imagine that anything like this could have happened in a country that goes to the polls regularly and that has an independent press.
 During that terrible calamity the government faced no pressure from newspapers, which were controlled, and none from opposition parties, which were absent."
-Sen estimated: "Despite the gigantic size of excess mortality in the Chinese famine, the extra mortality in India from regular deprivation in normal times vastly overshadows the former. [...]
+Sen though also argues: "Despite the gigantic size of excess mortality in the Chinese famine, the extra mortality in India from regular deprivation in normal times vastly overshadows the former. [...]
 India seems to manage to fill its cupboard with more skeletons every eight years than China put there in its years of shame."